-AIDS/HIV Information and Pictures, a prevalent and serious sexually transmitted disease.
-Information including symptoms, diagnosis, treatment, transmission, prevention and other general information.
+AIDS / HIV Information and Pictures, about this prevalent and serious sexually transmitted disease.
+Information includes symptoms, diagnosis, treatment, transmission, prevention and other general information.

-First reported in the United States in 1981, the AIDS epidemic has now infected more than 30 million people worldwide, with 1 million infected in the USA.
+First reported in the United States in 1981, the AIDS epidemic has now infected more than 30 million people worldwide.
+One million are infected in the USA.
 In some African countries over 20% of the population is infected.
-The epidemic is growing most rapidly among minority populations and is a leading killer of African-American males (six times higher in African-Americans and three times higher among Hispanics than among Caucasians).
+The epidemic is growing most rapidly among minority populations and is a leading killer of African-American males.
+Infection rates are six times higher in African-Americans and three times higher in Hispanics than in Caucasians.

-AIDS is a combination of signs and symptoms which occur together due to the HIV infection as well as many other infections as a result of the immunodeficiency
+AIDS is a combination of signs and symptoms which occur together due to the HIV infection as well as other infections that occur as a result of the immunodeficiency.

 The definition of AIDS relates to: